jcortell/blog/site/content/post/2018-10-29-notes-from-hms.md

 coverMeta: out
 ---

-October 25 and 26 I attended Harvard Medical School Executive Education "Trends in Health Technology" program invited by UBS bank [event](https://uhnw.ubs.com/iln-boston-2018/home/).
+October 25 and 26 I attended a Harvard Medical School Executive Education [program](https://uhnw.ubs.com/iln-boston-2018/home/) titled "Trends in Health Technology" invited by UBS bank.
 Here are some of my notes from the lectures.

 <!--more-->